Chipotle for Diabetics: A Love-Hate Relationship

 I know that it’s not always easy to make healthy choices, especially when you’re surrounded by tempting food options.
 But I believe in you

-Here are some references and resources that readers can explore for a deeper understanding of diabetes management and dining out, including at restaurants like Chipotle:
+Here are some references and resources that readers can explore for a deeper understanding of diabetes management and dining out, including at restaurants:

 Author Bio : Pamela Harris is a debut author of the young adult novel When You Look Like Us and a former school counselor.
 She lives in Dayton, Ohio .